- Instructions for Form 990-BL - Introductory Material

 Enter salary, fees, bonuses, and severance payments received by each person listed.

-Black lung benefit trusts that pay salaries, wages, or other compensation to officers or other employees are generally liable for filing Form 941, Employer's Quarterly Federal Tax Return, and Form 940, Employer's Annual Federal Unemployment (FUTA) Tax Return, to report social security, withholding, and federal unemployment taxes.
+Black lung benefit trusts that pay salaries, wages, or other compensation to officers or other employees generally are liable for filing Form 941, Employer's Quarterly Federal Tax Return, and Form 940, Employer's Annual Federal Unemployment (FUTA) Tax Return, to report social security, withholding, and federal unemployment taxes.

 This part is not open for public inspection.